-Graves of 30 US servicemen found on Pacific WWII battlefield
+Graves of US WWII servicemen unearthed on Pacific island

 The Defense POW/MIA Accounting Agency expects to pick up the remains and fly them to Hawaii next month, said Dr. John Byrd, director of agency’s laboratories.
 Military forensic anthropologists will then work to identify them using dental records, DNA and other clues.

-More than 990 U.S. Marines and 30 U.S. sailors were killed in the 1943 Battle of Tarawa, after the U.S. launched an amphibious assault on the small island some 2,300 miles (3,700 kilometers) southwest of Honolulu.
+More than 990 U.S. Marines and 30 U.S. sailors were killed in the 1943 Battle of Tarawa, after the U.S. launched an amphibious assault on the small island about 2,300 miles (3,700 kilometers) southwest of Honolulu.

 Marines and sailors quickly encountered Japanese machine-gun fire when their boats got stuck on the reef at low tide.
 Americans who made it to the beach faced brutal hand-to-hand combat.